 My husband teases me because I try to plan everything.
 From vacations to tomorrow's breakfast, I'm always making notes, lists and schedules.

 Of course I know that nothing's a given and that sometimes things don't go 100% according to plan.
-A flight may get delayed.
-The eggs I intended for a lovely omelet might fall on the floor and break.

 But still I hold that a good part of success comes with having a plan.
 Especially when it comes to your money.